-- Housing built in 1978 or later. - Housing for elderly or disabled persons, unless children under 6 reside or are expected to reside there. - Zero-bedroom dwellings (studio apartments, dormitories, etc.). - Housing or components declared lead-free by a certified inspector or risk assessor. - Minor repair and maintenance activities that disturb 6 square feet or less of paint per room inside, or 20 square feet or less on the exterior of a home or building. - Note: minor repair and maintenance activities do not include window replacement and projects involving demolition or prohibited practices.
+- Housing built in 1978 or later. - Housing for elderly or disabled persons, unless children under 6 reside or are expected to reside there. - Zero-bedroom dwellings (studio apartments, dormitories, etc.). - Housing or components that have been declared lead-free.
+Such a declaration can be made by a certified inspector or risk assessor.
+Also, a certified renovator may declare specific components lead-free using an EPA recognized test kit. - Minor repair and maintenance activities that disturb 6 square feet or less of paint per room inside, or 20 square feet or less on the exterior of a home or building. - Note: minor repair and maintenance activities do not include window replacement and projects involving demolition or prohibited practices.